How to experience Paradise Valley

 What is Paradise Valley?

 This verdant valley has date palm trees, rocky cliffs, hiking trails, and natural pools.
-To accommodate the many visitors, locals have set up cafés along the first section of the hike.
-Sit with your feet in the cooling pools or under bamboo and palm leaf shade to enjoy freshly squeezed seasonal juice or tagine.
+To accommodate the many day visitors, locals have set up cafés along the first section of the hike.
+Sit with your feet in the cooling pools or under bamboo and palm leaf shade to enjoy freshly squeezed seasonal juice, couscous or a tagine.

 How to get to Paradise Valley?

 Take the P1001 scenic route towards the mountain village of Imouzzer Ida Ou Tanane.
-Around 25 km inland, look for the Vallée du Paradis sign, a new parking lot with guardians, and a visitor centre with toilets (coming very soon).
-Taxis from Agadir and Taghazout will drop you here.
+Around 25 km inland, look for the Vallée du Paradis sign, a new parking lot with guardians, and a visitor centre with toilets (coming soon, inchallah).
+Taxis from Agadir, Tamraght and Taghazout will drop you here.

 Is there water in the pools?

 Yes!
-Having dried up for a few years, the pools filled up again soon after the September 2023 earthquake!
-Remarkably, something shifted within the earth.
-The first pools that you reach when walking from the car park both have filled up with freshwater again, although if you prefer a quieter swim, keep walking to the pools further along the path.
+Having been mostly dry for several years, the pools refilled after the heavy rains from December 2025 to February 2026.
+The first pools that you reach when walking from the car park are both filled with freshwater again, although if you prefer a quieter swim, keep walking to the pools further along the path.

 What to do in Paradise Valley Morocco?

 If you’ve been spending a lot of time on the beach or in a city, Paradise Valley can be that much-needed fix of earth.
-Rocky boulders, steep cliffs, dry riverbeds, and a heavy scent of earth make it a grounding experience.
-A round-up of some of our favourite experiences are listed here;
+Rocky boulders, steep cliffs, dry riverbeds, and a heavy scent of earth make it a very grounding experience.
+A round-up of some of my favourite Paradise Valley experiences is listed here;

 Hike to the pools or further, wiggling your way through shady date palm and bamboo paths.
-The first pool is around a twenty-minute walk from the car park.
-Keep going if you want to visit the others.
+The first pool is around a thirty-minute walk from the car park.
+Keep going past the main pools; you don’t have to go far if you want to visit the others.

 Belly flop, jump, dive, or slide into the freshwater pools.
-If you are more into watching, people-watching is a lovely pastime here.
+If you are more into watching, people-watching is also a fun pastime here.

 Take time to relax and enjoy breakfast or lunch at one of the simple food stalls, and open-air cafés.